RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Specific notes for macOS

 As macOS does not support Vulkan some emulators are not available, and some that do exist have not been updated for this operating system in recent years.
-As well many emulators available for download are not codesigned and notarized which requires you to override the operating system's security settings to be able to use them.
-If you see an error popup stating the application couldn't be checked for malicious software or that the developer couldn't be verified, go to _System Preferences_, then _Security & Privacy_ and click the _Open Anyway_ button under the _General_ tab.
-Just note that doing so comes with some potential risks of virus infections and similar.
-Additionally some emulators are available via the Homebrew package manager, and these do not have the security issues just mentioned so they should be fine to use.
-Most RetroArch cores are also available on macOS so overall this operating system is still fine for retrogaming albeit with some restrictions.
+But emulator support is steadily improving and native M1/ARM releases are also getting more common.
+One issue though is that some emulators are not codesigned and notarized so macOS refuses to run them by default.
+You can override the operating system's security settings however, which will work around this problem.
+Some emulators are also available via the [Homebrew](https://brew.sh) package manager and in many instances ES-DE includes support for these releases using the bundled configuration.

-Lack of controller support is a problem though, and in some instances controller drivers are available but quite buggy.
+Lack of controller support is a bit of a problem on macOS, and in some instances controller drivers are available but quite buggy.
 In general it seems as if Sony PlayStation controllers are better supported than Microsoft Xbox controllers.
-For third party controllers you need to investgate the macOS support as it seems to differ quite a lot.
+For third party controllers you need to investigate the macOS support as it seems to differ quite a lot.

-ES-DE is available both as an Intel/x86 build and as a native M1 build.
-If running on an M1 Mac it's possible to launch either M1 or Intel emulators from ES-DE and in some instances it's recommended to go for the Intel versions.
+ES-DE is available both as an Intel/x86 build and as a native M1/ARM build.
+If running on an M1 Mac it's possible to launch either M1 or Intel emulators from ES-DE and it's sometimes recommended to go for the Intel versions.
 The reason is that some emulators are not yet working properly on the M1 architecture, and for RetroArch some cores are only available for the x86 platform.
 So investigate what makes most sense for your setup.
 Over time this situation should improve as M1 support matures.

-A macOS-specific requirement is that the RetroArch setting "Start in Fullscreen mode" is set as enabled or ES-DE will not be able to switch to the emulator window when launching games.
+One macOS-specific requirement is that the RetroArch setting _Start in Fullscreen mode_ is enabled or ES-DE will not be able to switch to the emulator window when launching games.
 As a workaround you can switch to the window manually using Command + Tab but it probably doesn't make sense to run emulators in windowed mode anyway.
 It's unclear if only RetroArch is affected by this issue, at least it has not been observed for any other emulators so far.
 The standalone PlayStation 2 emulator PCSX2 has a similar issue but that seems to be GPU driver related and is problematic also on other operating systems.
 If using this emulator you need to manually switch to the PCSX2 window using Command + Tab after launching a game.
+If using an M1 Mac then the AetherSX2 emulator is recommended instead of PCSX2.

 The first time you launch a RetroArch-emulated game from within ES-DE the operating system will present you with a security option with the following description: